JakeTheRealOne/algochoochoo/README.md

 **Default:** `500`

-Executing this example for comparing two radius and inspect its influence on the results.
+Executing this example for comparing two radius and inspect the influence on the results.

 ##### --foot-weight, --metro-weight, etc.